statgen/swiss/README.md

     List of columns to merge in from association results (grouped by variant.)
     Default value is: None

-  --skip-overlap-check
+  --do-overlap-check
-    Skip the check of whether the GWAS catalog has variants that are not in your --ld-gwas-source.
+    Perform the check of whether the GWAS catalog has variants that are not in your --ld-gwas-source.
+    Default value is: False

+  --skip-gwas
+    Skip the step of looking for GWAS hits in LD with top variants after clumping.
     Default value is: False

   --cache <string>